by Will Grumke May 12, 2021 6 min read

 Don’t be afraid to get creative if you have to.
 Do pushups with a kid on your back, or hold them and do squats, if possible!

-I have even seen videos of people using old laundry detergent containers filled with water.
+I have even seen videos of people using old laundry detergent containers filled with water or sand.
 Talk about getting creative!

-Specifically, the 1st Phorm App has awesome at-home workouts, with and without equipment.
+More specifically, the 1st Phorm App has awesome at-home workouts, with AND without equipment.

 Let’s assume you are limited on equipment and don’t have a full gym at home.

 From my experience, there are a few things you can do to optimize results without lifting heavy weight.